|Tuition fee type||Cost (per annum)|

 Excellent facilities and learning resources.

-Teaching is delivered via a combination of lectures and tutorials, with additional information available on Blackboard (our virtual learning environment) and in our Learning Resource Centre.
+Teaching is delivered via a combination of lectures and tutorials, with additional information available on Canvas (our virtual learning environment) and in our Learning Resource Centre.
 Tutorials are fairly informal and provide an opportunity to further discuss material covered in the lectures.
 Once you reach your final year, your dissertation offers the chance to work more independently and focus on an area that particularly interests you.

 Expert tuition and support.